-Solid waste generation: Fisheries waste is the household solid waste from fishing vessels and is deposited in bins and collection points on docks.
+Solid waste generation: Fisheries waste is the household solid waste from fishing vessels deposited in bins and collection points on docks.
 The garbage generated on ships includes plastics (polluted and clean), fishing gear waste, and household waste such as paper, cardboard, fluorescent lamps, synthetic material, sheets, metal cans, lids, glass, pantry packaging waste, etc. This waste can deteriorate the soil resource and marine areas near the collection points.
+In addition, the generation of solid waste may appear in implementing some projects to support individuals and groups of fishermen in obtaining alternative non-extractive resources that support their livelihoods.

 - Generation of oily liquid waste: Oily waste generated through shipping includes oily bilge water, oily residues (sludge), washed oily tanks (slops), and some types of operational waste such as used cooking oil, used lubricants, and oil rags.
-This waste can affect water quality and aquatic ecosystems, especially in invertebrates and larval forms of vertebrate fish. - Wastewater generation: Wastewater can be generated mainly by commissioning the Reefers of the refrigeration system and by operating the vessels in the exploratory campaigns, which can generate waste from sources such as toilets and urinals, drainage of sinks and washing tubs, among others.
-These wastewaters can contain bacteria and other components that can affect seawater quality and, in turn, biodiversity. - Discharge of setine liquids: Inside the hull of the ships, in the lower part, liquid waste of seawater, cleaning water, oil, and fuel, generated in the different operations carried out in navigation, repair, or maintenance, usually accumulates.
+This waste can affect water quality and aquatic ecosystems, especially in invertebrates and larval forms of vertebrate fish. - Wastewater generation: Wastewater can be generated mainly by starting up Reefers refrigeration system and operating the vessels in the exploratory campaigns.
+Some waste from toilets, urinals, sink drains, and wash tubs, among others, could generate wastewater that may contain bacteria and other components that can affect the quality of seawater and, in turn, biodiversity. - Discharge of setine liquids: Inside the hull of the ships, in the lower part, liquid waste of seawater, cleaning water, oil, and fuel, generated in the different operations carried out in navigation, repair, or maintenance, usually accumulates.
 This mixture of effluents is generally called bilge liquids.
 The effects of the discharge of bilge liquids into the sea can affect marine flora and fauna. - Gas emissions: During exploratory fishing campaigns, boat engines can generate exhaust gas emissions from diesel engines.
 These gases contain nitrogen oxides (NOx), sulfur dioxide (SO2), hydrocarbons, carbon monoxide (CO), carbon dioxide (CO2), and particulate matter (PM) that can cause air pollution. - Noise pollution: The noise of fishing boats, amplified under the sea, and the variation of sound pressure in the vicinity can affect marine mammals that use sounds to communicate and find food or as an alarm signal.
 Noise pollution can disrupt their normal behavior and force them to flee to calmer waters. - Bycatch: During the fishing exploration campaigns, activities that include mortality due to incidental capture and discarding of species that are not the object of the studies will be carried out.
 Species commonly found in bycatch include birds and mammals.
 Likewise, endangered species such as the Queen Conch species registered in CITES list II can do incorporated by incidental capture.
 (Annex 3). - Overexploitation of fishing resources: This temporary impact can occur during the execution of exploratory campaigns when implementing the population evaluation methods.
 These methods include (i) the stock reduction method, ii) models structured by size/age, and iii) the distance method.
 These methods are applied temporarily to know the availability of resources and their utilization rates.
-The purpose of this population assessment is to guarantee the sustainability of the fishing system by carrying out activities following the principles and criteria of sustainable fishing.
+The purpose of this population assessment is to guarantee the sustainability of the fishing system by carrying out activities following the principles and criteria of sustainable fishing. - Disruption of spawning time, migration, and peak abundance of fish: The determinants of marine ecosystems interact at different spatial and temporal scales, and any change generates a network of interactions between the other factors.
+The exploratory fishing campaigns where the fishing gear is drifting longline can generate changes in migration times and peaks in fish abundance.